From physical surfaces to human-centric heat stress: LST and UTCI heat mapping reveals nonlinear effects of urban morphology: Results

 Similarly, Figure~\ref{fig:LST_UTCI_LC}b compares two nonparametric visualizations of the LST-UTCI relationship across LULC types.
 The binned median with the interquartile range (IQR, 25th–75th percentile) highlights the variability of UTCI within each LST bin, while the locally weighted scatterplot smoothing (LOWESS) regression reveals the smooth overall nonlinear trends \citep{cleveland1979robust,moran1984locally}.
 Both show that UTCI generally increases with LST, but the relationship is non-linear and saturates at higher LST values.
 However, water shows an opposite and negative correlation, which is most prominent during hot conditions.
 Furthermore, buildings and impervious surfaces exhibit large scatter and wide IQRs, providing evidence of microclimatic heterogeneity due to shading and material differences.

-Both temperature metrics were aggregated to subzones, which are the smallest planning units in Singapore.
-Before aggregation, UTCI values over rooftops were subsequently excluded, as these areas do not correspond to inhabited spaces and are therefore irrelevant for human heat exposure assessment.
-Water pixels were also masked in both the 30-m LST and 1-m UTCI surfaces.
+Water bodies and rooftop pixels were retained in the pixel-level LULC comparison shown in Figure~\ref{fig:LST_UTCI_LC}, but were masked prior to aggregation for the subzone-level analysis of LST, UTCI, and all environmental variables used in GW-XGBoost.
+This ensured that the modeling dataset represented terrestrial, pedestrian-accessible environments relevant to human heat exposure assessment.
 Figure~\ref{fig:bivariate_LST_UTCI} presents a side-by-side comparison of the categorical thermal risk and the quantitative mismatch.
 Figure~\ref{fig:bivariate_LST_UTCI}a utilizes a bivariate choropleth map to illustrate the combined spatial distribution of LST and UTCI, while Figure~\ref{fig:bivariate_LST_UTCI}b maps the absolute standardized difference ($|z(\text{LST}) - z(\text{UTCI})|$).
 The spatial distribution in Figure~\ref{fig:bivariate_LST_UTCI}b shows that the most severe discrepancies (dark orange regions) are not randomly distributed but are concentrated in specific urban areas that exhibit relatively low LST yet elevated UTCI.